jasmeenfarh/node-gyp/README.md

 ## How to Use

-To compile your native addon, first go to its root directory:
+To compile your native addon first go to its root directory:

 ``` bash
 cd my_node_addon